Allowing web crawlers to scan your site is vital if you want your web pages to appear in Google, Bing and other search results.

 For our latest dive into the data, we looked at the numbers for Q4 2018.

-The data is sourced from thousands of websites built and hosted on the goMobi web publishing platform.
+The data is sourced from our global network of thousands of partner websites.
 Below is the breakdown of all the bots we saw.

 The most active crawler is Googlebot